-To test the ability of the algorithm to determine corrections to the scan mirror coefficients, two systematic images were generated, one with the fifth-order mirror correction polynomial applied and one without.
-This allowed us to back out the original higher order coefficients.
+In order to test the ability of the algorithm to determine corrections to the scan mirror coefficients, two systematic images were generated, one with the fifth order mirror correction polynomial applied and one without.
+This should result in being able to back out the original higher order coefficients.
 The two images were correlated using the first 96 scans.
-Each scan was broken down into 256 overlapping windows, measuring eight lines by 128 samples in output space.
-The inverse grid was used to make sure the correlation windows stayed within the scans in input space.
+Each scan was broken down into 256 overlapping windows measuring eight lines by 128 samples in output space.
+The inverse grid was used to make certain that the correlation windows stayed within scans in input space.

 The correlated (line, sample) pairs in the image and reference output space were run through the inverse grid to find their corresponding (line, sample) in input space.
 In practice, it is at this point that the terrain adjustment would be added to the input samples.
 Since neither image had any terrain correction applied, it was not necessary for this test.
-Knowing the input (line, sample) of the image and having initialized the forward model, we can get a time-in scan corresponding to each correlation point.
-We can also get the actual scan time T_s for each scan, which allows us to determine the auxiliary variable x', as shown in Equation 8.
-The difference between samples/lines in the two TM images (in practice, a terrain-corrected ETM+ image and a reference) in input space is assumed to be an error that may be correctable by adjusting the coefficients of the scan mirror profile.
+Knowing the input (line, sample) of the image and having initialized the forward model, we can get a time in scan corresponding to each correlation point.
+We can also get the actual scan time, T_s , for each scan.
+These will allow us to determine the auxiliary variable, x', as shown in Eq.
+8. The difference between samples/lines in the two TM images (in practice, a terrain corrected ETM+ image and a reference) in input space is assumed to be an error which may be correctable by adjusting the coefficients of the scan mirror profile.

-It is this difference as a function of the auxiliary variable x' that we attempt to fit with a Legendre polynomial.
-In practice, we would apply the constraints in Equation 19, though this was not done for this test.
+It is this difference as a function of the auxiliary variable, x', which we attempt to fit with a Legendre polynomial.
+In practice we would apply the constraints in Equation 19, though this was not done for this test.

-Figure 3-35.
-Legendre Differences
+Figure 3.1.5-27 Legendre Differences